La Bête Humaine (1938, Jean Renoir) [hr]

-This movie’s score, by David Raksin, is stunning.
-Almost everything else in it is useless.
-Though it’s said to be the ultimate film noir, it’s actually a rather weak murder mystery that goes nowhere with any of its more interesting notions and wastes time with all of its weaker ones.
+This movie’s score, by David Raksin, is stunning; and Preminger gives it a legendary feeling of romantic intoxication.
+But while it’s said to be the ultimate film noir, it’s otherwise disappointing: a surprisingly weak murder mystery that goes nowhere with any of its more interesting notions and wastes time with all of its weaker ones.
 None of the performers are charismatic enough to carry anything special with them that might make it less bland and inoffensive.
-As it stands, this is exactly like dozens of other movies and has not one character who is any different from the person you think you see when s/he first appears.
+As it stands, this is exactly like dozens of other movies — watchable fluff — and has not one character who is any different from the person you think you see when s/he first appears.

 The Lavender Hill Mob (1951, Charles Crichton) [hr]

 Quintessential Ealing Studios comedy casts Alec Guinness (who else?) as charming, wily money-grubbing hedonism personified — the mild-mannered banker who plans to gut his workplace for everything it’s got.
 The joy and pure life in everything, moral and otherwise, is celebrated in this hilarious and beautiful must-see.